fcdoc/doc/en/flashduty/incident_management/what_is_incident.md

 ### Trigger Fault via Email

-Flashduty provides an email integration that allows you to report alarms by sending emails.
-It is suitable for all monitoring systems that support email reminders.
-For detailed documentation, please read [Custom Events](https://docs.flashcat.cloud/zh/flashduty/email-integration-guide).
+Flashduty provides an email integration feature, allowing you to report alerts by sending emails, making it compatible with all monitoring systems that support email notifications.
+Detailed instructions can be found in [Custom Events](/integration_guide/alert_integration/email_integration_guide).

 > [!TIP]
 > You can set specific email prefixes for each integration.
 You can also contact us to set an easy-to-remember exclusive domain name for your main account.
 For example, order-service@tesla.flashcat.cloud.